Covering an AC For the Winter

 The best way to make sure your home’s cooling system lasts a long time is with proper maintenance.
 But what exactly does that mean?
-There are several ways homeowners can make sure their AC is in good working order, such as making sure the air filter is changed out on a regular basis.
+There are several ways homeowners can make sure their AC is in good working order.
+You want to make sure the air filter is changed out on a regular basis.
 But what, if anything needs to be for an air conditioner in the off months?
 Does an outdoor AC need to be covered for the winter?

 You may have noticed neighbors putting their air conditioning unit under wraps before the first snow heads our way.
-But before you go out and purchase one of those AC wraps, we’ll go over the pros and cons of whether or not you really need to cover your AC.
+Before purchasing an AC wrap, read the pros and cons of whether you really need to cover your AC.
 Our HVAC experts at Maximum Heating & Air Conditioning handles maintenance and repair for all types of cooling systems.
-While there are some reasons that make covering an air conditioner a smart choice, there are times when covering an AC would be a bad idea.
+There are some reasons that make covering an air conditioner a smart choice.
+But there are times when covering an AC would be a bad idea.

 Good Reasons FOR Covering an Air Conditioner

-An AC wrap can provide good protection your outdoor AC from dirt, debris, snow, and ice.
-It’s a good idea before the summer season hits to clean your AC unit and its coils, especially if it’s covered in dirt or muck.
-Obviously, if you had your unit covered over the winter, you would have avoided having a bug mess on your AC to clean up.
+An AC wrap can provide good protection for your outdoor AC from dirt, debris, snow, and ice.
+It’s a good idea before the summer season hits to clean your AC unit and its coils.
+This is true especially if it’s covered in dirt or muck.
+Obviously, if you had your unit covered over the winter, you avoided having a bug mess on your AC to clean up.